johnjcamilleri/Maltese-GF-Resource-Grammar/doc/General.md

 ### Initial vowels & standard forms

-In all lexical classes, it seems that initial vowels are sometimes euphonic ("tal-leħen"), yet othertimes they are part of the word.
+In all lexical classes, it seems that initial vowels are sometimes euphonic ("tal-leħen"), yet other times they are part of the word.
 This is likely an etymological issue, though no clear patterns emerge.
 We will use {DM} as the reference stick to that standard.
 Examples:

 **Nouns**